Leave a Message

 Buying Secret #10: Keep Your Money Where It Is

 It’s not wise to make any large purchases or move money around for at least four to six months before buying a new home.
 Don’t want to take any chances with altering a good credit profile.
-Lenders need to see that you are reliable and credit worthy.
+Lenders need to see that you are reliable and creditworthy.
 They want to see a complete paper trail so that they can get you the best loan available.
-If you open new credit cards, take on too much debt or make a lot of big-ticket purchases, theres a chance you are going to have a hard time getting a loan approval.
+If you open new credit cards, take on too much debt or make a lot of big-ticket purchases, there's a chance you are going to have a hard time getting a loan approval.

 Buying Secret #9: Get Pre-Approved, Not Just Pre-Qualified for Your Home Loan